LotusiaStewardship/lotus-lib/docs/MUSIG2_P2P_COORDINATION.md

 ## Overview

-This document describes the **three-phase architecture** for MuSig2 P2P coordination in lotus-lib.
+This document describes the **three-phase architecture** for MuSig2 P2P coordination in lotus-sdk.
 The implementation solves the peer discovery chicken-and-egg problem through a phased approach.

 ### Current State